|The biography of a boy whose life was diverted by war and circumstance

 that he was alone, with no familiar face to comfort him.

-for procedure and an unexpected pressure drop suddenly caused him intense and unyielding pain.
-As blood trickled from his
+During the flight, an unexpected pressure drop suddenly caused him intense and unyielding pain.
+As blood trickled from his ears,

-ears, Billy's world collapsed into a permanent and muffled silence.
-Dazed and ill he lay unconscious on the floor while the
+Billy's world collapsed into a permanent and muffled silence.
+Dazed and ill he lay unconscious on the floor while the C-141A flew

 Billy was processed under Operation Kids at Clark Air Base in the Philippines.
 He was then flown from Manila to the

 United States, the country of his birthright.
 In California, doctors examining him did not realize his deafness was due to a recent

 injury and because of his other physical impairments assumed it was inborn.
 Placed within a foster home, Billy waited for a

 permanent sponsor.
 After several months passed, his paternal grandmother in New Jersey was located and informed about his

 situation.
 Without a second thought, the 64 year old widow took it upon herself to raise him.